- Year 6 GAPS Revision (186KB)

 At Manland, the Primary National Curriculum for English is implemented through the coverage of the following modules for each year group.

 |Text Type Units||

-*Please see Stars’ class page for information about the Early Years.
+*Please see the Reception class page for information about the Early Years.